Discovering Complementary Colors (with Free Color Wheel Printable)

 What are the Complementary Color Tones?

-• Using four color complements together can sometimes be a little bit tricky, but it can result in stunning designs.
-The best way is to experiment and see for yourself how different combinations of colors work together.
+Using four color complements together can be a little bit tricky, but it can result in stunning designs.
+The best way to learn about them is to experiment and see for yourself how different color combinations work together.

 Mixing Colors with Color Theory